rkimoakbioinformatics/oakvar/mkdocs/docs/install_system.md

     pip install oakvar

-Then, set up OakVar, which will set up configuration files, system folders, an OakVar account, and OakVar store cache files.

-    ov system setup

 > #### Note for open-cravat users
 >
 > OakVar supports backward compatibility with open-cravat and thus open-cravat should be first removed before installing OakVar by `pip uninstall open-cravat`. open-cravat can simply be restored by removing OakVar by `pip uninstall oakvar` and installing open-cravat by `pip install open-cravat`.
 There is no side-effect of doing this switch unless you share open-cravat modules with OakVar as described below.